Anthony Walker Jr.: Indianapolis Colts (second stint)

+Tampa Bay Buccaneers (second stint)

+On December 15, 2025, Walker was signed by the Tampa Bay Buccaneers off of the Colts' practice squad.

+Walker announced his retirement from professional football on April 2, 2026, after nine seasons in the NFL.

 Personal life

 Walker wore the number 4 for the Browns until Deshaun Watson was traded to the team in 2022.
 Watson gave Walker a new Rolex watch in exchange for the number, despite Walker not requesting anything.
 Following the swap, Walker wore number 5.